-As noted in Fig. 1a, gravity waves over Greenland were observed by AIRS on 24 January 2005.
-Similar gravity wave features are simulated in the model in the same vicinity (Fig. 5).
-However, to compare with AIRS observations, the modeled temperature perturbations must be convolved ("blended") with the broad vertical AIRS weighting functions (corresponding to the 15-micron band).
+vicinity (Figure 5).
+However, to compare with AIRS observations, the modeled temperature perturbations must be convolved (blended) with the broad vertical AIRS weighting functions (corresponding to the 15-micron band).
 The convolution process reduces wave amplitudes substantially.
-Figure 7b shows the simulated 2.5-hPa temperature perturbations convolved with the weighting function of the 667.77 cm-1 AIRS channel, which peaks near 2.5 hPa.
-As AIRS vertical coverage extends higher than the current model level, climatological temperature values from CIRA [Fleming et al, 1990] are used to extend the model result to the upper limit of the AIRS weighting function before convolution.
-While the convolved perturbation temperature is greatly diminished from the actual model output (compare Figs. 7a and 7b), the overall structure shows likeness to the AIRS observation around the same time period, particularly the geolocation of wave oscillations near Eastern Greenland (as highlighted in rectangular boxes shown in Fig. 7).
-As the visibility limit of AIRS weighting function is ~12 km in vertical wavelength, gravity waves with shorter vertical wavelength (and of slower vertical group velocity) are not well detected by AIRS [Alexander and Barnet, 2006].
+Figure 7b shows the simulated 2.5-hPa temperature perturbations convolved with the weighting function of the $667.77 \text{ cm}^{-1}$ AIRS channel, which peaks near 2.5 hPa.
+As AIRS vertical coverage extends higher than the current model level, climatological temperature values from Cooperative Institute for Research in the Atmosphere [Fleming et al., 1990] are used to extend the model result to the upper limit of the AIRS weighting function before convolution.
+While the convolved perturbation temperature is greatly diminished from the actual model output (compare Figures 7a and 7b), the overall structure shows likeness to the AIRS observation around the same time period, particularly the geolocation of wave oscillations near Eastern Greenland (as highlighted in rectangular boxes shown in Figure 7).
+As the visibility limit of AIRS weighting function is $\sim 12$ km in vertical wavelength, gravity waves with shorter vertical wavelength (and of slower vertical group velocity) are not well detected by AIRS [Alexander and Barnet, 2006].
 This is why the convolved perturbations over the Pyrenees are much reduced in amplitudes.

-Notable differences between AIRS and the simulation are clearly present.
-As seen in Fig. 1a, the AIRS data identified quite energetic gravity waves over southern Greenland and over the Atlantic.
+[26] Notable differences between AIRS and the simulation are clearly present.
+As seen in Figure 1a, the AIRS data identified quite energetic gravity waves over southern Greenland and over the Atlantic.
 These features are nearly absent in the ARPS simulations.
-Additionally, the ARPS data wave characteristics appear nearly monochromatic while the AIRS fluctuations show some cross-hatched phase structures due to the superposition of different wave phase fronts.
-Finally, the AIRS brightness temperature amplitudes (±3K) are much larger than the ARPS amplitudes.
+Additionally, the ARPS data wave characteristics appear nearly monochromatic while the AIRS fluctuations show some cross-hatched phase structures because of the superposition of different wave phase fronts.
+Finally, the AIRS brightness temperature amplitudes ( $\pm 3$ K) are much larger than the ARPS amplitudes.

-These differences may be attributable to intermittency of gravity waves and the non-synchronous observation of the AIRS path.
-In Fig. 1a, the displaced AIRS swaths are separated by 90 minutes while the ARPS results are instantaneous at 12 UTC of 24 January 2005.
-Features that are short-live may be present in previous AIRS swaths (and plotted) and yet absent in ARPS.
-Furthermore, in plotting Fig. 1a, the AIRS swaths are overlapped at high latitudes as AQUA's orbit drifts westward.
+[27] These differences may be attributable to the intermittency of gravity waves and the time sampling of the AIRS observations.
+In Figure 1a, adjacent AIRS swaths are separated by 90 min, while the ARPS results are instantaneous at 12 UTC of 24 January 2005.
+Features that are short-lived may be present in previous AIRS swaths (and plotted) and yet absent in ARPS.
+Furthermore, in plotting Figure 1a, the AIRS swaths are overlapped at high latitudes as AQUA's orbit drifts westward.
 The swaths on the western side are simply plotted over the eastern side ones, without grid averaging.
 The overlapping of swaths can contribute to the apparent superposition of AIRS phase fronts not present in ARPS or reality.
-Complete validation of the AIRS observations with ARPS simulation is beyond the scope of this paper but will be the focus of future work.

-C. Focus on Eastern Greenland: Wave-breaking
+3.3.
+Focus on Eastern Greenland: Wave breaking

-Figure 8 shows the evolution of the 2.5-hPa wave perturbations in the rectangular box drawn on Fig. 7.
-This is essentially a close-up view of Fig. 5 (top row).
-Up till 0600 UTC, the perturbations over Eastern Greenland and Iceland grow in amplitude and spatial extent.
-Where the perturbations are pronounced (near the AB line segment), the nodal lines (zero vertical velocity; unfilled black contours) tend to tilt southward toward the east and remain nearly fixed in location, as shown in Fig. 8 at 0600 UTC.
+[28] Figure 8 shows the evolution of the 2.5-hPa wave perturbations in the rectangular box drawn on Figure 7.
+This is essentially a close-up view of Figure 5 (top row).
+Up until 0600 UTC, the perturbations over Eastern Greenland and Iceland grow in amplitude and spatial extent.
+Where the perturbations are pronounced (near the AB line segment), the nodal lines (zero vertical velocity; unfilled black contours) tend to tilt southward toward the east and remain nearly fixed in location, as shown in Figure 8 at 0600 UTC.
 Along the AB line, the horizontal wavelength is 80-300 km.
-Horizontal wind vectors tend to be normal with respect to the wave fronts.